Laboratory Procedures Before Trying Long Essays

 1. Size Of Maxillary Arch:

-- Distance between incisive papilla and hamular notch on one side.
+- Distance between the incisive papilla and the hamular notch on one side.

-- Total width of all anterior and posteriors
+- Total width of all anterior and posterior

-- Canine Eminence: Distance between two canine eminence combined width of anterior teeth
+- Canine Eminence: Distance between two canine eminences combined width ofthe anterior teeth

 3. Corners Of The Mouth: Distance between them = total width of anterior